Ketogenic Diet Results – How I Lost 35 Pounds

 The doctor also had me stand on the scale…

 I was terrified.
 That was the first time I had stood on a scale since college.
-It felt like that was the exact moment where I was all of the sudden accountable for every single one of my actions from the past 6+ years.
+It felt like that was the exact moment where I was suddenly accountable for every single one of my actions from the past 6+ years.

 The scale read 236 lbs.
 Yes, like many have done, I had packed on the weight of a medium-sized toddler within the span of 6 years of just living a somewhat normal life.